 Severe cases of cerebral palsy can leave a child unable to walk and dependent on a wheelchair or mobility aid for the remainder of their life.
-Many children with cerebral palsy are not able to perform even basic functions such as feeding themselves or getting dressed.
-Children who suffer these types of birth injuries may require daily medical care and assistance from the day they are born and for the remainder of their lives.
+Many children with cerebral palsy cannot perform even basic functions such as feeding themselves or getting dressed.
+Children who suffer these types of birth injuries may require daily medical care and assistance from birth to the rest of their lives.

 Economic Damages for Birth Injuries

-The other factor that gives birth injury malpractice lawsuits such a high potential value is that these cases tend to present major economic damages.
+The other factor that gives birth injury malpractice lawsuits such a high potential value is that these cases tend to present significant economic damages.
 Most birth injury cases involve claims for economic damages covering the child’s adult lifespan.
 Many states put caps on the maximum amount of “non-economic” damages that can be awarded for pain & suffering.
-Economic damages, however, are NOT subject to these maximum caps so if you have a case where you can claim extensive economic damages it will drive up the value.
-The 2 main components of economic damages are always (a) future lost income (or loss of future earning capacity), and (b) past and future medical expenses.
+Economic damages, however, are NOT subject to these maximum caps, so if you have a case where you can claim extensive economic damages, it will drive up the value.
+The two main components of economic damages are always (a) future lost income (or loss of future earning capacity) and (b) past and future medical expenses.

-The same holds true for future medical expenses.
-For a serious birth injury like cerebral palsy, the child may require a lifetime of future medical care.
-Future medical expenses are economic damages and therefore not subject to maximum caps.
+The same holds for future medical expenses.
+For a severe birth injury like cerebral palsy, the child may require a lifetime of future medical care.
+Future medical expenses are economic damages and, therefore, not subject to maximum caps.

 Sample Verdict and Settlement Amounts in Birth Injury Lawsuits

-Looking at prior verdicts and reported settlements in recent birth injury malpractice lawsuits is the best way to get an understanding of the typical payout value in these cases.
-Below are summaries of birth injury lawsuit settlements and verdicts that were publicly reported.
-The verdicts and settlements are broken down into categories based on the most common types of birth injuries.
+Looking at prior verdicts and reported settlements in recent birth injury malpractice lawsuits is the best way to understand the typical payout value in these cases.
+Below are summaries of birth injury lawsuit settlements and publicly reported verdicts.
+The verdicts and settlements are divided into categories based on the most common birth injuries.

 Cerebral Palsy Verdicts and Settlements

-Cerebral palsy is a neurologic disorder that is caused when the baby losses oxygen for an extended time period during labor and delivery.
-Cerebral palsy can be a severe and permanent injury so the value of cerebral palsy cases tends to be very high.
+Cerebral palsy is a neurologic disorder caused when the baby loses oxygen for an extended period during labor and delivery.
+Cerebral palsy can be a severe and permanent injury, so the settlement value of cerebral palsy lawsuits tends to be very high.

-- Missouri (2021) $34,107,628 Verdict: Misuse of Pitocin led to hyperstimulation of contractions causing severe loss oxygen during delivery.
+- Missouri (2021) $34,107,628 Verdict: Misuse of Pitocin led to hyperstimulation of contractions, causing severe loss of oxygen during delivery.
 The child suffered brain damage and was diagnosed with the most severe type of cerebral palsy, leaving him permanently disabled.

 - New York (2020) $5,891,304 Settlement: Child suffered HIE during delivery resulting in spastic cerebral palsy.
-Child permanently disabled and requires feeding tube, wheelchair and will never be able to live and work independently.
+Child is permanently disabled and requires a feeding tube, and wheelchair and will never be able to live and work independently.

 Erb’s Palsy Verdicts and Settlements

-Erb’s palsy is common birth injury resulting from damage to nerves in the baby’s shoulder and neck during delivery causing paralysis in the arm.
-Erb’s palsy is one of the less serious types of birth injuries compared to things like cerebral palsy and these cases are therefore at the lower end of the value spectrum.
+Erb’s palsy is a common birth injury resulting from damage to nerves in the baby’s shoulder and neck during delivery, causing paralysis in the arm.
+Erb’s palsy is one of the less severe types of birth injuries compared to things like cerebral palsy, and these cases are therefore at the lower end of the value spectrum.

-- Pennsylvania (2020) $850,000 Settlement: Child suffered Erb’s Palsy and arm fracture during delivery in which doctors failed to recognize risk factors for shoulder dystocia and failed to perform preventive c-section.
-Child left with permanent partial paralysis of left arm.
+- Pennsylvania (2020) $850,000 Settlement: Child suffered Erb’s Palsy and arm fracture during delivery in which doctors failed to recognize risk factors for shoulder dystocia and failed to perform preventive C-section.
+Child was left with permanent partial paralysis of the left arm.

 - Utah (2020) $956,504 Verdict: Mismanagement of shoulder dystocia resulted in severe Erb’s Palsy with permanent paralysis.
-The verdict included $350,00 for pain & suffering and remainder for economic damages (lost wages and medicals).
+The verdict included $350,00 for pain and suffering and the remainder for economic damages (lost wages and medicals).

 Brain Damage Verdicts and Settlements

-Birth injuries involving the brain, such as HIE, are serious and potentially fatal injuries that often leave a child permanently disabled.
-Cerebral palsy is often the result of these types of injuries during delivery so they are high value cases.
+Birth injuries involving the brain, such as HIE, are severe and potentially fatal injuries that often leave a child permanently disabled.
+Cerebral palsy is often the result of these types of injuries during delivery, so they are high-value cases.

-- California (2021) $5,700,000 Settlement: Negligent administration of pitocin in violation of hospital policy led to hyperstimulation and oxygen deprivation.
-Child suffered HIE brain injury leaving him disabled for the rest of his life.
+- California (2021) $5,700,000 Settlement: Negligent administration of Pitocin in violation of hospital policy led to hyperstimulation and oxygen deprivation.
+Child suffered an HIE brain injury leaving him disabled for the rest of his life.

-- Illinois (2021) $2,000,000 Settlement: Child’s delivery was complicated by shoulder dystocia and nuchal cord which were allegedly mishandled by delivery team.
-Child suffered moderate brain damage form oxygen deprivation during delivery.
+- Illinois (2021) $2,000,000 Settlement: Child’s delivery was complicated by shoulder dystocia and nuchal cord, which were allegedly mishandled by the delivery team.
+Child suffered moderate brain damage from oxygen deprivation during delivery.

 - Washington (2019) $23,900,000 Verdict: Child reportedly suffered permanent significant brain damage due to HIE brain injury she sustained when fetal distress went undetected during her delivery.
-The verdict included $13 million in economic damages
+The jury’s payout included $13 million in economic damages.